Marine scientists are involved in research, analysis and forecasts in relation to the oceans, their life forms and coastal areas

-Working hours may be very long.
-On field trips, which may vary in length from a few days to a number of months, it is possible to be in attendance 24 hours a day.
-Even on land, the nature of experiments may demand long hours in the laboratory.
+Working hours vary and can be long, especially if you're on a field trip.
+Trips vary in length from a few days to several months, and it's possible to be in attendance for a full, 24-hour day.
+Even on land, the nature of experiments means you may spend long hours in the laboratory.

 What to expect

 - Work can be field-based - whether that's on a sea-going vessel, in the office or the lab.
 Field trips may be physically demanding, particularly when at sea in difficult weather conditions.
 The amount of overseas work or travel involved will depend on your area of expertise.

 - Many jobs are based in academic or marine research institutes near the coast.